Our Future Path! A plan for a better world!

 Logical Fallacies

-When we try to solve a problem, we often need to use logic.
+When we are trying to solve a problem, we often need to use logic.
 We first need to understand the problem and then logically work out a solution using valid facts and valid arguments.
 Just as we would not want our accountant to use faulty math (like adding 2 and 2 and getting 5), we do not want others, including our representatives, to try to solve our problems using logical fallacies.
 We should also look out for them when we try to solve our own problems.

 A formal fallacy is an argument with a premise and a conclusion that do not hold up to scrutiny.
 In other words, the form of the argument is not valid.
 If the form of an argument is invalid, then the argument is automatically invalid.
 For instance, we start with the true premise that “all humans are mammals”, where “humans” is the antecedent and “mammals” is the consequent.
 A valid argument form would be to "affirm the antecedent".
 Therefore, if we know that John is a human, then we can make the valid argument that John is a mammal.